Skip to main content

 INTRODUCTION

-The NEHGS library—located at 99-101 Newbury Street, Boston—is one of the nation’s leading research centers for genealogists of every skill level.
+The American Ancestors library—located at 99-101 Newbury Street, Boston—is one of the nation’s leading research centers for genealogists of every skill level.
 In it are housed millions of documents, manuscripts, records, books, microfilms, photographs, artifacts, electronic resources, and other items that preserve and reveal our history.
 Whether you are planning your first visit, are one of our "regulars," or simply accessing resources from home, this subject guide will help you get the most out of your library visit.

 RESOURCES AT THE AMERICAN ANCESTORS RESEARCH CENTER